 That is exactly why I created this super easy recipe.

 I wanted a restaurant style salsa that involved NO cooking and used only a blender.

 Before I started making homemade salsa, I thought it would be complicated and time-consuming.

 Au contraire!
 It’s SO easy, simply delicious, and crazy affordable!

-I do love a fresh pico de gallo with garden tomatoes, but when it’s not tomato season, canned tomatoes are a brilliant solution for a homemade salsa recipe!
+I do love a fresh pico de gallo with garden tomatoes, but when it’s not tomato season, canned tomatoes are a brilliant solution for a salsa recipe!

 Just be sure to grab the no-salt-added tomatoes, then YOU control the salt in the recipe.

-Step 1: Open a can of diced tomatoes and pour into food processor or blender (with juice).
+Step 1: Open a can of diced tomatoes and pour into a food processor or blender (with juice).

-Step 2: Loosely chop red onion, garlic, cilantro, and Serrano pepper and add to blender.
+Step 2: Loosely chop the red onion, garlic, cilantro, and Serrano pepper and add to blender.
 The chopping isn’t required, but it helps the blender create a uniform salsa in a shorter time span.

 This means you’ll get less friction from the blades and you won’t “cook” your salsa.